Welcome to Simegen.com Where Sime and Gen meet, Creativity Happens

 "Channel's Exemption" - posted on Rimon's Library originally published in Galileo Magazine

-Unpublished: "Shybel's Need" by Jacqueline Lichtenberg, which is the basis of the feature film script currently (1999) being marketed, "The Need." by Anne Phyllis Pinzow
+Unpublished: "Shybel's Need" by Jacqueline Lichtenberg, which is the basis of the feature film script marketed, "The Need." by Anne Phyllis Pinzow

 What is so Interesting, Creatively Inspiring and Fascinating about Sime~Gen?